KittyGiraudel/sass-guidelines/index.md

 # Architecture

-Architecturing a CSS project is probably one of the most difficult things you will have to do in a project's live.
+Architecting a CSS project is probably one of the most difficult things you will have to do in a project's life.
 Keeping the architecture consistent and meaningful is even harder.

 Fortunately, one of the main benefits of using a CSS preprocessor is having the ability to split the codebase over several files without impacting performance (like the `@import` CSS directive would do).
 Thanks to Sass' overload of the `@import` directive, it is perfectly safe (and actually recommended) to use as many files as necessary in development, all compiled into a single stylesheet when going to production.